haya14busa/vim-asterisk/README.md

 Default behavior, which see ignorecase and not smartcase, is not intuitive.

 ### 4. Keep cursor position across matches
-Keeping cursor position while itering over matches is handy or refactoring.
+Keeping cursor position while itering over matches is handy for refactoring.

 Tips: ```nmap § .n``` will allow you to use asterisk as multiple cursors in a vim way